radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * Lifetime: PKIX certificates have an expiry date, and need administrator attention and expertise for their renewal
 * Validation: The validation of a certificate (both client and server) requires contacting a third party to verify the revocation status.
 This either takes time during session setup (OCSP checks) or requires the presence of a fresh CRL on the server - this in turn requires regular update of that CRL.
 * Issuance: PKIX certificates carry properties in the Subject and extensions that need to be vetted.
 Depending on the CA policy, a certificate request may need significant human intervention to be verified.
-In particular, the authorisation of a requester to operate a server for a particular NAI realm needs to be verified.
+In particular, the authorization of a requester to operate a server for a particular NAI realm needs to be verified.
 This rules out public "browser-trusted" CAs; eduroam is operating a special-purpose CA for eduroam RADIUS/TLS purposes.
 * Automatic failure over time: CRL refresh and certificate renewal must be attended to regularly.
 Failure to do so leads to failure of the authentication service.
 Among other reasons, employee churn with incorrectly transferred or forgotten responsibilities is a risk factor.

 It appears that these complexities often outweigh the argument of improved security; and a fallback to RADIUS/UDP is seen as the more appealing option.